-Semester П
+Semester II

 Course Code CHM506

 Course Title Quantum Chemistry

 Type of course Theory

 LTP 4 0 0

 Credits 4

 Course B.Sc. with Chemistry as one of the main Subject

 prerequisite

 Course To acquire knowledge of the Quantum theory & quantum chemical description of

-Objective chemical bonding, reactivity and their applications in molecular spe
+Objective chemical bonding, reactivity and their applications in molecular spectroscopy and

 inorganic chemistry.

-Course Outcomes The students will be able to: The st
+Course Outcomes The students will be able to:

-1. Acquire Knowledge about Electronic and Hamiltonian operators for
+1. Acquire Knowledge about Electronic energy states and different

-molecules.
+operators for molecules.

 2. Understand Quantum chemical description of angular momentum.

-3. Use Quantum chemical description of chemical bonding, react
+3. Use Quantum chemical description of chemical bonding, reactivity and

-their applications in molecular spectroscopy and inorganic chemistry.
+their applications in molecular spectroscopy in organic chemistry.